-The Eastern North Pacific Southern Resident stock is a transboundary stock including killer whales in inland Washington and southern British Columbia waters.
+The Eastern North Pacific Southern Resident stock is a trans-boundary stock including killer whales in inland Washington and southern British Columbia waters.
 Photo-identification of individual whales through the years has resulted in a substantial understanding of this stock's structure, behaviors, and movements.
 In 1993, the three pods comprising this stock totaled 96 killer whales (Ford et al. 1994).
-The population increased to 99 whales in 1995, then declined to the current population of 80 whales in 2002 (Fig. 2; Ford et al. 2000; Center for Whale Research, unpubl. data).
-The 2001 and 2002 counts include a whale born in 1999 (L-98) that was listed as missing during the annual census in May and June 2001 but was subsequently discovered alone in an inlet off the west coast of Vancouver Island (J. Ford, pers. comm.).
-As of December 2003, L-98 has remained separate from L pod, and it remains unclear whether it will rejoin L pod in the future.
-For now, it will be included in the current population size.
-However, one new calf observed in the fall of 2002 will not be a part of the official census until seen in May/June 2003 (Center for Whale Research, unpubl. data).
+The population increased to 99 whales in 1995, then declined to 79 whales in 2001, and most recently numbered 89 whales in 2006.
+(Fig. 2; Ford et al. 2000; Center for Whale Research, unpubl. data).
+The 2001-2005 counts included a whale born in 1999 (L-98) that was listed as missing during the annual census in May and June 2001 but was subsequently discovered alone in an inlet off the west coast of Vancouver Island (J. Ford, pers. comm.).
+L-98 remained separate from L pod until 10 March 2006 when he died due to injuries associated with a vessel interaction in Nootka Sound.
+L-98 has been subtracted from the official 2006 population census.
+In addition, four whales that have not been observed during the fall 2006 surveys will not be confirmed as missing from the population until the official census is completed in May/June 2007 (Center for Whale Research, unpubl. data).